-Executor as Trustee.-If any of the executors of the decedent's estate are trustees of the trust, then all direct skips with respect to that trust must be shown on Schedule R and not on Schedule R-1 even if they would otherwise have been required to be shown on Schedule R-1.
+Executor as Trustee.-If any of the executors of the decedent's estate are trustees of the trust, then all direct skips with respect to that trust must be shown on Schedule R even if they would otherwise have been required to be shown on Schedule R-1.
 This rule applies even if the trust has other trustees who are not executors of the decedent's estate.